Arthur Portelance

 Arthur Portelance (19 March 1928 – 27 November 2008) was a Canadian businessman and politician.
 Portelance served as a Liberal party member of the House of Commons of Canada.
 He was a salesman and businessman by career.

 Born in Montreal, Quebec, Portelance represented Quebec's Gamelin electoral district which he first won office in the 1968 federal election.
 He was re-elected there in the 1972, 1974, 1979 and 1980 federal elections.

 Portelance served five successive terms from the 28th to the 32nd Canadian Parliaments.
-He left national politics and did not campaign in the 1984 election.
+He was later appointed to the Canadian Aviation Safety Board in 1984 by Prime Minister John Turner, who wanted to have a woman run in Gamelin in that year's election.
+He was a board member until its demise in 1990.